Positive intermediate curvatures and Ricci flow: Introduction

 \begin{theo} For any $n\geq 2$ there exists a homogeneous space of dimension $d=8n-4$ with metrics of $\Ric_{\frac{d}{2}-5}>0$ if $n\neq 3$ and $\Ric_6>0$ if $n=3$ which evolve under the Ricci flow to metrics whose Ricci tensor is not $(d-4)$-positive. \end{theo}

 Recall that the conditions $\Ric_{k}>0$ interpolate between positive sectional, when $k=1$, and positive Ricci curvature, when $k=d-1$, where $d$ denotes the dimension of the manifold.
-Furthermore, $k$-positivity of the Ricci tensor, i.e. the sum of its smallest $k$ eigenvalues being positive, are conditions which interpolate between positive Ricci, when $k=1$, and positive scalar curvature, when $k=d$.
-An immediate consequence of Theorem~\ref{T:Main_New} is that the following ranges of curvature conditions are not preserved under the Ricci flow.
+Furthermore, $k$-positivity of the Ricci tensor, i.e. the sum of its $k$ smallest eigenvalues being positive, are conditions which interpolate between positive Ricci, when $k=1$, and positive scalar curvature, when $k=d$.
+An immediate consequence of Theorem~\ref{T:Main_New} is that wide ranges of curvature conditions are not preserved under the Ricci flow.
+In order to be more precise, we define the following cones of algebraic curvature operators for each $d$.